taylorwilsdon/reclaimed/CONTRIBUTING.md

 Feel free to open an issue for any questions or concerns.

-Thank you for contributing to Reclaim! 🌟
+Thank you for contributing to reclaimed! 🌟